dzaharia1/subway-sign-python/README.md

 - A power supply that provides at least 5 volts.
 A standard USB-C brick will do the trick.

 ## Order your acrylic diffuser
-The diffuser's job is to increase the clarity and legibility of your display, while also reducing it's cast, so that the sign doesn't become a blaring-bright nuisance in your home.
+This plastic sheet has a few jobs.
+It's the main skeleton for the sign, holding the two LED matrices together.
+It also significantly increases the legibility of the sign, making it more practical.
+Finally, it reduces the cast brightness, while preserving surface brightness, preventing a blaring-bright nuisance in your home.
 I sourced mine from TAP Plastics, who custom cuts their acrylic sheets to order.
 We'll need a custom size for the size of LED matrix you chose to buy.

 ### Determine the size of your LED matrices
 First, determine the overall size of your combined LED panel, which is the two LED matrices side-by side.
 On the product page of the LED matrix you purchased, scroll down to the "technical details" section for the overall dimensions of the matrix.